rumkin/typed-props/readme.md

 Rule is an object which contains several methods required for TypeProps to work:

-1. `format` transforms arguments of check call and transform it into Rule dependant internal representation.
+1. `config` transforms arguments of check call and transform it into Rule dependant internal representation.
 This representation could be different for any rule.
 2. `create` adds new check into array of already existing checks.
 It can overwrite